sdercolin/fecipher-vit-manual-en/connection.md

 4. If the connection breaks during games, you may click on "game" → "connection" in the menu bar to open this window and try to connect again.
 Don’t close this program directly or you will lose your game progress.

-5. You may battles between other players by entering their room number and click on "Join Room".
+5. You may watch battles between other players by entering their room number and click on "Join Room".